garrettbland/workhays-api-deprecated/README.md

 ### Hosting

 This node application is hosted on Render.
 Any pushes to the `main` branch will result in changes automatically being rolled out to production.
 Create a pull request to create PR deploy previews.

+In Render, there is a location where the contents of `.env` can be uploaded.

+### Environment Variables

+All project settings are stored in `.env` in the root of this repository.
+If this is your first time using this repo, please contact Garrett or Lane.